Science of Art Restoration

 Virtually all types of clay bodies/glazes can be restored to look almost exactly as they did before being damaged .
 Even objects that have been previously repaired (or poorly glued together) can be restored.
 Missing pieces are recreated and color and texture are expertly matched.

-Types of Ceramic: Low and high-fire stoneware, terracotta, porcelain, china, chalkware and more.
+Types of Ceramic: Low and high-fire stoneware, terracotta, porcelain, china, chalkware, plaster, various composite materials and resins, and more.

-Types of Glazes: Underglazed, majolica, raku fired, salt fired, smoke fired, slip-decorated, sgraffito, enameled glaze, raku fired and many others.
+Types of Glazes: Underglazed, majolica, salt fired, smoke fired, slip-decorated, sgraffito, enameled glaze, raku fired and many others.

 Manufacturers: Delft, Wedgwood, Royal Doulton, Herend, Hummel, Lladro, Capadimonte, Meissen, Roseville, Dresden and many, many more.